cyamato/SyslogPro/docs/docco/README.md

     });
   }
   /**
-   * Building a formated message.
-Returns a promise with a formated message
+   * Building a formatted message.
+Returns a promise with a formatted message
    * @public
    * @param {string} msg - The Syslog Message
    * @param {object} [options] - Options object